Tianliao Moon World

 The Tianliao Moon World (田寮月世界 (Tiánliáo Yuè Shìjiè)) is an area of badlands in Tianliao District, Kaohsiung, Taiwan.

 Name

 The area is named Moon World because its surface resembles the surface of the Moon.

 History

 The formation was formed after years of rain and stream erosion.

 Facilities

 The area features the Mudstone Geography Center at the entrance, providing information regarding the details of mudstone.
 It also has footpath for strolling and hiking around the area.

 Transportation

-The area is accessible by bus from Gangshan Station of Kaohsiung MRT or Tainan Station of Taiwan Railways.
+The area is accessible by bus from Gangshan station of Taiwan Railways and Kaohsiung Metro or Tainan station of Taiwan Railways.